 We aim to turn problems into solutions.

-The Albizia Project was founded in 2016 to develop innovative uses of the prolific invasive albizia tree, and to support native ecosystem restoration of the Hawaiian Islands.
+The Albizia Project was founded in 2016 to develop innovative uses of the prolific invasive albizia tree, and to support native ecosystem restoration across the Hawaiian Islands.

 Building with albizia wood so that we can replace these problematic trees with native trees could forge pathways to a circular economy for Hawaiʻi.
 It can lessen our dependence on imports, sequester carbon, and help to restore native forests.